 |How it works|

-• Can be a suitable option where client needs a tax-free lump sum at the outset.
+• Can be a suitable option where your client needs a tax-free lump sum at the outset.

-• Clients can crystallise the whole fund and take 25% as tax free cash.
-Otherwise, if they don't need all of the tax-free cash immediately then they can crystallise just part of the fund.
-25% of the crystallised amount is paid as tax-free cash, and the remaining 75% is moved to the post-retirement account.
+• Clients can crystallise the whole fund and take 25% as tax-free lump sum.
+Otherwise, if they don't need all of the tax-free lump sum immediately then they can crystallise just part of the fund.
+25% of the crystallised amount is paid as tax-free lump sum, and the remaining 75% is moved to the post-retirement account.

 • Taxable regular income payments or lump sums can be paid from the post-retirement account.
 Any withdrawals will be taxed at the client’s marginal rate of tax.

 The value of investments can go down as well as up and investors may not get back what they put in.
-Tax rules may change in the future.
+Tax rules may change in the future and depend on your clients' circumstances.

 Facts and figures